Delegating at the Right Level: Approaches and Tools for Managers

 Link to form

-Delegating is not just about assigning a task and moving on to something else.
-It is a managerial act that requires discernment: adjusting your level of involvement according to the person, the task, and the context, in order to help your employees grow without compromising results.
+Delegating isn’t just about assigning a task and moving on.
+It’s a managerial skill that requires judgment: adjusting your level of involvement based on the person, the task, and the context, to help your employees grow without compromising results.
 Too much control stifles autonomy and demotivates.
-Not enough guidance exposes you to avoidable mistakes.
-Between these two pitfalls, effective delegation relies on accurately assessing each person's skills and autonomy, and on the ability to adapt your approach accordingly.
-This guide provides you with a concrete framework to help you see things more clearly and delegate with confidence.
+Not enough guidance leaves room for avoidable mistakes.
+Between these two pitfalls, effective delegation relies on an accurate assessment of each person’s skills and autonomy, and on the ability to adapt your approach accordingly.
+This guide provides a practical framework for delegating with precision.

-• The delegation matrix for deciding who to entrust with what and how, based on two key criteria: your employee's level of competence and degree of autonomy.
+• The delegation matrix for determining who should be assigned what tasks and how, based on two key criteria: the employee’s skill level and degree of autonomy

 • The four approaches to delegation and their practical guidelines: leading, guiding, co-piloting, or delegating entirely, to determine precisely what level of involvement is appropriate in each situation.

-• The distinction between closed delegation and open delegation, to adapt your level of supervision and monitoring according to your employee's profile and the challenges of the assignment
+• The distinction between closed delegation and open delegation, to tailor the scope and oversight to the employee’s profile and the mission’s objectives

-• A grid to adjust your delegation according to the nature of the task, whether operational or strategic, and avoid the pitfall of delegating at the wrong level, which wastes time and causes frustration on both sides.
+• A framework for adjusting the level of delegation based on the nature of the task—whether operational or strategic—and avoiding the pitfall of delegating at the wrong level, which wastes time and causes frustration on both sides

-Delegating is not just about assigning a task and moving on to something else.
-It is a managerial act that requires discernment: adjusting your level of involvement according to the person, the task, and the context, in order to help your employees grow without compromising results.
+Delegating isn’t just about assigning a task and moving on.
+It’s a managerial skill that requires judgment: adjusting your level of involvement based on the person, the task, and the context, to help your employees grow without compromising results.
 Too much control stifles autonomy and demotivates.
-Not enough guidance exposes you to avoidable mistakes.
-Between these two pitfalls, effective delegation relies on accurately assessing each person's skills and autonomy, and on the ability to adapt your approach accordingly.
-This guide provides you with a concrete framework to help you see things more clearly and delegate with confidence.
+Not enough guidance leaves room for avoidable mistakes.
+Between these two pitfalls, effective delegation relies on an accurate assessment of each person’s skills and autonomy, and on the ability to adapt your approach accordingly.
+This guide provides a practical framework for delegating with precision.

-• The delegation matrix for deciding who to entrust with what and how, based on two key criteria: your employee's level of competence and degree of autonomy.
+• The delegation matrix for determining who should be assigned what tasks and how, based on two key criteria: the employee’s skill level and degree of autonomy

 • The four approaches to delegation and their practical guidelines: leading, guiding, co-piloting, or delegating entirely, to determine precisely what level of involvement is appropriate in each situation.

-• The distinction between closed delegation and open delegation, to adapt your level of supervision and monitoring according to your employee's profile and the challenges of the assignment
+• The distinction between closed delegation and open delegation, to tailor the scope and oversight to the employee’s profile and the mission’s objectives

-• A grid to adjust your delegation according to the nature of the task, whether operational or strategic, and avoid the pitfall of delegating at the wrong level, which wastes time and causes frustration on both sides.
+• A framework for adjusting the level of delegation based on the nature of the task—whether operational or strategic—and avoiding the pitfall of delegating at the wrong level, which wastes time and causes frustration on both sides

 FAQ